Governors of Missouri, Kansas sign deal to end economic ‘border war’

 Missouri Gov. Mike Parson, a Republican, and Kansas Gov. Laura Kelly, a Democrat, addressed their states’ long-running economic “border war” Tuesday, each signing a deal to promote more cooperation in a bid to avoid losing tax revenue.

-“I hope that other states -- I hope that Washington, D.C. – takes a good look at what happened here today when a Republican and Democrat governor can sit down together abd do what is right for our states,” Parson said at a signing ceremony in Kansas, according to the Kansas City Star.
+“I hope that other states -- I hope that Washington, D.C. – takes a good look at what happened here today when a Republican and Democrat governor can sit down together and do what is right for our states,” Parson said at a signing ceremony in Kansas, according to the Kansas City Star.

 OHIO CITY'S BAN ON HIRING SMOKERS, VAPERS COULD BE 'SLIPPERY SLOPE,' SOME FEAR